 Cancer can occur in just about any mammal.
 It occurs when gene mutations cause abnormal cells to divide uncontrollably and cause tumors to form.
 If cancer starts in one part of the body and then spreads elsewhere, this is known as metastasis.
-Medicinal practices are costly and sometimes can be ineffective.
-Cannabidiol (CBD), is a plant-based superfood nutrient with many health benefits and the potential to help a lot of people.
-CBD oil can help cats with cancer alone or alongside other medical treatments.
+Various medical options are available, and will be recommended by the veterinatrian.
+Recently, there has been talk about Cannabidiol (CBD), and its potential uses as an addition to the routine.
+Although the FDA has not yet approved CBD oil as a supplement or medication, you may be wondering if CBD oil can help cats with cancer alone or alongside other medical treatments.
+Let’s take a deeper look.

 There are over 113 different cannabinoids that are found in the cannabis plant, CBD is one of them.
 The most widely known cannabinoid is tetrahydrocannabinol (THC).
 This is the primary cannabinoid constituent in marijuana.
 However, CBD is distinct from THC in that it is not psychoactive.
 This means that it will not cause your cat any intoxication.

 CBD acts by mimicking the body’s natural cannabinoids, referred to as endocannabinoids.
 These are compounds that control a wide variety of functions in the mammalian body.
-This includes pain, inflammation, appetite, and many more.
 All these functions are primarily controlled through a network of receptors known as the endocannabinoid system (ECS).

 1. CB1 receptors– these are found primarily in the mammalian brain and are mostly responsible for the modulation of pain and/or inflammation.

 2. CB2 receptors– these are found throughout the body and are mostly responsible for regulating important immune system functions.
 Part of the immune system’s function includes targeting and destroying invading cells (such as cancer cells).